Past, Present, and Future of Bug Tracking in the Generative AI Era: Historical Evolution and Traditional System of Bug Tracking

+Addressing invalid bug reports, which might stem from misconfigurations, incompatible data usage, or simple permission issues rather than actual code defects, presents a significant workflow bottleneck.
+Currently, the resolution of these issues relies heavily on manual intervention by customer support staff, who must diagnose the environmental mismatch and apply no-code fixes such as directing users to make changes in their configuration files or user access levels.
+This dependency on manual intervention creates substantial latency; even when the solution is as simple as a permission update from the user side, the asynchronous nature of communication for support often forces end-users to wait hours or even days for a resolution.
+Moreover, because these operational changes occur outside the rigorous CI/CD pipelines used for code patches, they are prone to human error and lack verification and automation.

-While a bug might be identified and its root cause understood, the actual process of changing the code is far from trivial.
-Typically, a change made to a software system may result in an undesirable side effect or ripple effect to the rest of the system \cite{arnold1996software}.
-There is a unique set of challenges that can impact code quality, introduce new defects, code smells, and increase the overall cost of development.
-Changed code might affect other parts of the code, which is challenging to detect, as change impact analysis is being used to measure the side effects of code changes using several metrics \cite{goccmen2025enhanced}.
-Lack of documentation might cause challenges in the code change process as well.
-Without clear documentation, developers may not understand why a particular piece of code was written a certain way.
+Regarding valid bug reports, while a bug might be identified and its root cause understood, the actual process of changing the code is far from trivial.
+Typically, a change made to a software system may result in an undesirable side effect to the rest of the system \cite{arnold1996software}.
+There is a unique set of challenges that can impact code quality, introduce new defects and code smells, and increase the overall development cost.
+Changes to the code might affect other parts of the code, which can be challenging to detect, as change impact analysis is used to measure the side effects of code changes using several metrics \cite{goccmen2025enhanced}.
+A lack of documentation may also cause challenges in the code change process.
+Without clear documentation, developers may struggle to understand why a particular piece of code was written in a certain way.
+Furthermore, the nature of the fault itself can render the fixing process exceptionally difficult.
+Specifically, challenges arise from Mandelbugs \cite{grottke2005classification} and their subtype, Heisenbugs.
+While Mandelbugs are characterized by complex, non-deterministic activation mechanisms, Heisenbugs specifically exhibit behavior that shifts under observation or during debugging.
+These transient issues, often rooted in race conditions or timing delays, complicate the classification process because they are inherently difficult to isolate, reproduce, and verify.

+Beyond the complexity of the fault logic, many failures cannot be fixed through source code modifications or no-code fixes alone.
+This category of defects originates from the state of the execution environment rather than internal algorithmic errors.
+For example, a failure might be triggered by resource exhaustion, like a memory leak in a third-party library, or inconsistent schema states between shared databases.
+In such instances, a standard source-level patch is insufficient; the resolution instead requires environmental change, such as reconfiguring container resource limits.